Beauty and the Bigger Picture

 She loves to engage with Vienna and its history.
 Especially when a new project comes up, she studies the backstory in impressive detail.
-In 2015, Motto, a restaurant in the fifth district, became one of Karasinski’s first major interior design projects.
+In 2015, Thell, a restaurant in the fifth district formerly known as Motto, became one of Karasinski’s first major interior design projects.
 Nine months of research went into her preparations.
-It turned out that the restaurant had been through four makeovers in its 40-year history.
-The search was on for photos, guest books and even former employees who could shed more light on Motto’s past.
+It turned out that the restaurant had been through four makeovers since its founding in 1973.
+The search was on for photos, guest books and even former employees who could shed more light on its past.
 Old aspects were reinterpreted and fed back into the composition, ensuring that previous elements were brought into the present: such as the striking green velvet that once adorned the walls.
 Today, the benches are covered in the same material – in the same color.

 Eye for Detail